-Prior to funding a state's or tribe's annual work plan, EPA regional offices will verify and document that a public record, as described in Section VI and below, exists and is being maintained.10 Specifically:
+Prior to funding a state's or tribe's annual work plan, EPA regional offices will verify and document that a public record, as described in Section VI and below, exists and is being maintained.
+Specifically for:

-States or tribes that received initial funding prior to FY11: Requests for FY12 funds will not be accepted from states or tribes that fail to demonstrate, by the January 31, 2012, request deadline, that they established and are maintaining a public record.
-(Note, this would potentially impact any state or tribe that had a term and condition placed on their FY11 cooperative agreement that prohibited drawdown of FY11 funds prior to meeting public record requirement).
-States or tribes in this situation will not be prevented from drawing down their prior year funds, once the public record requirement is met, but will be restricted from applying for FY12 funding; and
+• States or tribes that received initial funding prior to FY12: Requests for FY13 funds will not be accepted from states or tribes that fail to demonstrate, by the January 31, 2013 request deadline, that they established and are maintaining a public record.
+(Note, this would potentially impact any state or tribe that had a term and condition placed on their FY12 cooperative agreement that prohibited drawdown of FY12 funds prior to meeting public record requirement).
+States or tribes in

-• States or Tribes that received initial funding in FY11: By the time of the actual FY12 award, the state or tribe must demonstrate that they established and maintained the public record (those states and tribes that do not meet this requirement will have a term and condition placed on their FY12 cooperative agreement that prevents the drawdown of FY12 funds until the public record requirement is met).
+- this situation will not be prevented from drawing down their prior year funds once the public record requirement is met; and - States or tribes that received initial funding in FY12: By the time of the actual FY13 award, the state or tribe must demonstrate that they established and maintained the public record (those states and tribes that do not meet this requirement will have a term and condition placed on their FY13 cooperative agreement that prevents the drawdown of FY13 funds until the public record requirement is met).